 The password keeper software will remember all your user names, account numbers, and passwords, plus any other information you keep as notes for that site.
 You can also use your password keeper for securely storing bank account numbers, credit cards, library cards, WiFi passwords, serial numbers, registration numbers, router configuration details, etc.

-The only passwords you should frequently type are the ones for your computer and for your password keeper, and your bank card pin.
+The only passwords you should frequently type are the ones for your computer and for your password keeper, your phone pin, and your bank card pin.
 All others should be pasted from your password keeper.